 What has been cut from the original?

 Two features from the 2013 release won't appear in Resynced: multiplayer and all original DLC.
-Ubisoft's reasoning is straightforward.
-According to the developer, Resynced is a "pure story-driven adventure fully focused on Edward's adventures in the Caribbean," and multiplayer and DLC content fell outside that scope.
+The reasoning is straightforward.
+Resynced is a "pure story-driven adventure fully focused on Edward's adventures in the Caribbean," and multiplayer and DLC content fell outside that scope.

 The tailing and eavesdropping missions, which were a persistent frustration in the original, have been revamped to be less punishing.
 No specific details on how they've been changed have been shared yet.